Home | Tool Kit | Library | Sponsor | Help Us | Contact Us

 Brain Injury Publications

-FROM THE ASHES - is the leading head injury survivor's guide.
-Written by survivors of head injury for survivors of head injury.
-FROM THE ASHES is a 121-page head injury self-advocacy guide by Constance Miller and Kay Campbell.
+From The Ashes: Our Brain Injury Guide FROM THE ASHES - is the leading brain injury survivor's guide.
+Written by survivors of brain injury for survivors of brain injury.
+FROM THE ASHES is a 121-page brain injury self-advocacy guide by Constance Miller and Kay Campbell.Designed to increase the independent living skills of igh level functioning adults, FROM THE ASHES - offers insights into brain injury and its effects on families and others close to survivors of traumatic brain injury.

 FROM THE ASHES - prepares readers to recognize and understand the life-altering experience of traumatic brain injury.
-Drawing on factual information from numerous, authoritative sources - FROM THE ASHES - empowers survivors to articulate and manage head injury impairments.
+Drawing on factual information from numerous, authoritative sources - FROM THE ASHES - empowers survivors to articulate and manage brain injury impairments.

 FROM THE ASHES - describes the brain and its functioning, and the effects of injury on the brain and behavior.
 Its easy to read text and helpful hints will increase the self-management skills of the survivor.
-Its expansive glossary contains 156 entries and covers the most commonly used words and phrases employed by professionals to describe head injury and its effects.
+Its expansive glossary contains 156 entries and covers the most commonly used words and phrases employed by professionals to describe braininjury and its effects.

 FROM THE ASHES - contains worksheets to help locate and access the right doctor or therapist.
 It provides flow charts to increase organizational and problem solving skills.
-Also included are self assessment inventories to measure residual skills and identify head injury losses.
+Also included are self assessment inventories to measure residual skills and identify brain injury losses.
 Interspersed throughout the text are tips on ways to recover skills and increase efficiency.

 Authors: Constance Miller, M.A., Psychology, and Kay Campbell, extensive graduate work in psychiatric social work.

-FROM THE ASHES is available from Head Injury Hotline -- 206-621-8558.
+FROM THE ASHES is available from Brain Injury Resource Center -- 206-621-8558.

-Snail mail orders: Head Injury Hotline,
+Snail mail orders: Brain Injury Resource Centere,

 P.O.
 Box 84151, Seattle, WA 98124 -

-Enclose $25, US, includes postage & handling.
+Enclose $30, US, includes postage & handling.

 Visa / M.C. and P. O. welcome